Alex50MM/Kaggle/Python/readme.md

 ``# 5 in the lesson7.py exercise``

 We can also call *help( )* on the module itself.
 This will give us the combined documentation for all the functions and values in the module (as well as a high-level description of the module).
-Click the "output" button to see the whole *math* help page.

 ``# 6 in the lesson7.py exercise``